ASRS Awards

 ASRS Presidents’ Young Investigator Award

 The ASRS Presidents’ Young Investigator Award is given by the Foundation to honor past presidents of our Society by nurturing the development of next-generation retina leaders.
-It recognizes an ASRS member age 50 or younger who has made substantial contributions to the field of retina that will potentially improve our patients’ lives.
+It recognizes an ASRS member age 50 years or younger who has made substantial contributions to retina that will potentially improve our patients’ lives.

-Click to learn more about Dr. Muni and the Young Investigator Award.
+Click to learn more about Dr. Yonekawa and the Young Investigator Award.

 Early Career Section Crystal Apple Award

-Click to learn more about Dr. Srivastava and the Crystal Apple Award
+Click to learn more about Dr. Boldt and the Crystal Apple Award